 Whether you’re hosting your first Thanksgiving or your 50th, having a Thanksgiving planner can be a huge help!
 Click the link below to download your free printables for Thanksgiving Day.

-My favorite time of year is finally in full swing!
-The air is cooler, leaves are changing, and the holidays are right around the corner.
-I thought what better way to prepare than with a free printable Thanksgiving planner?
+The air is cooler, the leaves are changing, and it means the holidays are right around the corner.

-I hosted my first Thanksgiving a year and a half after my husband and I were married and while recovering from the fog of new motherhood.
-Both my mom and his parents came to town and spent the night, which was great because it meant our mothers were already at our home bright and early ready to help.
+I hosted my first Thanksgiving a year and a half after my husband and I got married and while existing in the fog of new motherhood.

 Thankfully, everything turned out perfectly, and I fell in love with my first turkey!
 I was seriously so proud of this thing.
 I followed Martha Stewart’s directions for the perfect roasted turkey (minus the brining), and it was seriously the best turkey I’d ever had (and I’m completely unbiased!). 😉

 You always remember your first (turkey) love.

 As overwhelming as that first Thanksgiving felt, I learned two important lessons that day.